Careers in Chemical Engineering

 Whilst many chemical engineering graduates still begin their careers working in the chemical or oil industries, or for the engineering contractors who design and build process plants, there is an increasing demand for chemical engineers from less traditional employers.
 There are growing opportunities for those who wish to use their chemical engineering knowledge directly in food and drink production, the water industry, electronics manufacture, biotechnology, pharmaceuticals, personal products and many other areas.

-However the breadth and depth of training required to become a practising chemical engineer, with its emphasis on numerate problem-solving and communication skills, is an excellent basis for other careers, for example in informatics, finance, accountancy, marketing or general management.
+However the breadth and depth of training required to become a practising chemical engineer, with its emphasis on numerate problem-solving and communication skills, is an excellent basis for other careers, for example in IT, finance, accountancy, consultancy, marketing or general management.
 This wide range of potential employers means that our graduates are exceptionally well placed to find rewarding and lucrative careers.
 Many others choose to further their studies by proceeding to postgraduate level studying on PhD and MSc courses.

 Careers in Civil Engineering